 (4) Insulin (IC 16-41-19-7, IC 12-20-16-2(c)(13) & IC 12-20-16-14)

-evidence that indicates the individual’s financial ability to pay, the township trustee may require the individual to complete and file
+there is evidence that indicates the individual’s financial ability to pay, the township trustee may require the individual to

 (e) the township will continue to provide insulin to the individual until such time as the investigation is complete.

 (f) The township will consider the individual needing insulin as an individual and not as a member of household when